 Conditional Use Review Process.
 Upon submittal of a complete application, a public hearing will be scheduled with the Planning and Zoning Board.

 Public Notice.
+Notification of surrounding property owners and interested parties shall be accomplished by posting a sign on the property, notification in the City’s legal newspaper, and mailing notices of public hearing to neighboring property owners.

+Posting of sign.
+A sign noting that a conditional use review has been requested shall be posted on the site not less than ten (10) days before the public hearing before the Planning and Zoning Board.
+The sign shall be maintained on the site until the Board of Trustees has taken action on the request, or the application is withdrawn by the applicant.
+Approved signs shall be secured from the City of Piedmont who shall require a reasonable deposit to cover the cost of replacement of the sign(s) and who shall determine the number and location of the sign(s) to be posted on the site.

+Publication.
 Notification of the date, time, and location of such hearing shall be provided by the City of Piedmont Planning and Zoning Board at least ten (10) days prior to the hearing by publication in the City’s legally designated newspaper.

-In addition, the applicant shall, by certified mail, notify all property owners within two-hundred and fifty (250) feet, excluding rights-of-way, of the nature of the request and the date, time, and location of the public hearing at least ten (10) days prior to the hearing.
+Property owner notification.
+The applicant shall, by certified mail, notify all property owners adjacent to, and within two hundred and fifty (250) feet of the perimeter of the property, inclusive of public right-of-way, of the nature of the request and the date, time, and location of the public hearing at least ten (10) days prior to the hearing.

-Planning and Zoning Board review.
+Planning and Zoning Board Review.
 At the public hearing the Planning and Zoning Board will consider the application, supporting documentation, public input, and the Conditional Use Approval Criteria.
 The Planning and Zoning Board may vote to recommend approval, approval with conditions, or denial of the conditional use request.
 The Planning and Zoning Board’s recommendation shall be forwarded to the Board of Trustees for final consideration.

-Board of Trustees review.
+Board of Trustees Review.
 The Board of Trustees may concur with, modify, or reverse the Planning and Zoning Board’s recommendation.
 The decision of the Board of Trustees on a conditional use request shall be made within thirty (30) days of the date of Planning and Zoning Board’s recommendation, unless a continuation is requested by the applicant.

-Denial of request.
+Denial of Request.
 In the event that the conditional use request is denied by the Board of Trustees, reapplication shall not be permitted for a period of one year, unless the Planning and Zoning Board determines that the request has substantially changed.

 Loss of Conditional Use Status.
 If an approved conditional use is discontinued for a period of one (1) year, the conditional use rights are lost.
 If a conditional use ceases operations, even if the structure or materials related to the use remain, the use has been discontinued.
 Any conditional use proposing to locate at the site after that time must file a new conditional use request.